How often are my bins collected?

 Your organics bin (green-lidded) are collected weekly, while your recycling (yellow-lid) and garbage (red-lidded) bins are collected on alternate fortnights, the same day as your landfill bin.

-To find out when your bins are collected in your street, visit the HalveWaste website.
+To find out when your bins are collected in your street, visit our bins and collection page.

 Where do I place my bin for collection?

 Our trucks have a mechanical arm to lift the bins, so your bins will need to be in a place where the arm can reach it.

 Please put your bins near the kerb or roadside with the wheels facing the house or property.
 We also recommend leaving a metre between each bin to allow space for the arm to lift each bin.